 - Strategic Direction 1: Health and Wellness over the Trajectory of Aging

 - Strategic Direction 2: Facing the Complex Health Challenges of an Older Population

 Knowledge mobilization can be targeted either to a specific audience, such as researchers and/or policymakers, or to the general public.

 CIHR and partner(s) financial contributions for this initiative are subject to availability of funds.
 Should CIHR or partner(s) funding levels not be available or are decreased due to unforeseen circumstances, CIHR and partner(s) reserve the right to reduce, defer or suspend financial contributions to awards received as a result of this funding opportunity.

 The total amount available for this funding opportunity is $100,000, enough to fund ten (10) awards.
 This amount may increase if additional funding partners participate.
 The maximum amount per award is $10,000 for up to one (1) year.

 The objectives of this funding opportunity are to:

-- Support Canadian registered charities or non-profit organizations with work in the area of aging in the dissemination of knowledge to those who would benefit from being better informed.
-Areas must be relevant to at least one of the CIHR Institute of Aging’s Strategic Research Directions.
+- Support Canadian registered charities or non-profit organizations with work in the area of aging in the mobilization and dissemination of knowledge to those who would benefit from being better informed.
+Areas must be relevant to at least one of the CIHR Institute of Aging's Strategic Research Directions.